 Get an estimate of your impact using the bond calculator (note: the calculator estimates total bond impact and does not account for the two bonds that will be paid off in 2019 which will result in a lower impact for a new bond).

-Based on the average home value in Salt Lake City of approximately $339,500 and the City’s current taxable value, property taxes for the average homeowner would go down approximately $41.35 annually as two existing bonds are paid off – one from 1999 for the Main Library and another from 2009 for The Leonardo.
+Based on the average home value in Salt Lake City of approximately $339,500 and the City’s current taxable value, property taxes for the average homeowner would go down approximately $41.35 a year as some existing bonds are paid off in 2019.

 Because of the long-lasting effects of the Great Recession on City resources, competition with other priorities, and years of frugal budgeting, Salt Lake City has not spent what is needed to preserve and rebuild roads.
 Also, due to the City’s climate during winter, the freeze-thaw cycle worsens the road conditions.
 Over the past several years, the cycle has been more noticeable and the streets are showing that wear.